 There’s nothing quite like a large public event, such as a football match or a concert, to draw thousands of people into one place.
 Of course, the more people you put in one place, the more uncertainty and unpredictability you have on your hands.

 Managing crowd safety is of paramount importance.
 Imagine a scenario where the press of bodies leads to risks of physical safety, or where the sudden influx of people causes miles of traffic congestion around the event.
-Whether it’s a sporting event, a festival, or a concert, organisers must keep the attendee’s journey on track and keep vehicle and foot traffic flowing smoothly to, from, and around the venue, to ensure the best possible safety.
+Whether it’s a sporting event, a festival, or a concert, organisers must keep the attendee’s journey on track and keep the vehicle and foot traffic flowing smoothly to, from, and around the venue, to ensure the best possible safety.

 Historically, this kind of management has been a combination of sifting through masses of historical data manually and making educated guesses and predictions.
-Fortunately, advances in crowd-management technologies means that event organisers can now make better decisions, based on accurate, real-time information gathered from on-the-ground live measurements and data analysis solutions.
+Fortunately, advances in crowd-management technologies mean that event organisers can now make better decisions, based on accurate, real-time information gathered from on-the-ground live measurements and data analysis solutions.

 Here are some tips: